 Process

-The once spark-deadening space between a strong idea and a shipped product is smaller than ever.
-My work now keeps design closer to the data, schema, science, evaluation, delight, and judgment calls that used to be scattered across teams and tools.
+The space between a user insight and a working product can be much smaller now.
+My work keeps design close to the journey, the data, the schema, the evaluation, the moments of clarity, and the judgment calls that used to be scattered across teams and tools.

 Linear, manual, opinion-validated.